 - feeling congested for more than a few days

-- coughing up dark yellow or green mucus (worse than usual)
+- coughing up an unusual amount of dark yellow or green mucus

 - ongoing fatigue

-If it is due to a bacterial infection, then antibiotics will likely be the first treatment.
-It is crucial to take antibiotics exactly as directed, and to take all of them, even if you are feeling better.
+If a bacterial infection caused your pneumonia, then antibiotics will likely be the first treatment.
+Some people with bacterial pneumonia, especially those in an outpatient setting, may be prescribed amoxicillin (Amoxil).
+Other medication options include doxycycline (Adoxa), clarithromycin (Biaxin), or azithromycin (Zithromax).
+Your symptoms should improve within two days.
+It’s crucial to take antibiotics exactly as directed, and to take all of them, even after you begin to feel better.
 Stopping a course of antibiotics early can allow the bacteria to come back stronger than ever.

-If it’s viral pneumonia, then there may be effective antiviral medications.
-Your doctor may prescribe an inhaled or oral steroid, regardless of the pneumonia’s cause.
-Alternately you may simply need to use your regular inhaler more often.
+If you have viral pneumonia, there may be antiviral medications you can take if your infection is severe.
+Your doctor will prescribe an inhaled or oral steroid if you have COPD, regardless of the cause of the pneumonia.
+Or you may simply need to use your regular inhaler more often.

 If pneumonia is not caught early, it can result in acute respiratory failure.
-Treatment must be immediate in order to save the lungs from permanent damage.
-Pneumonia treatment may include a stay in an intensive care unit.
-A ventilator will be used to speed oxygen to deprived cells, and to eliminate excess carbon dioxide.
+Treatment must occur immediately to save the lungs from permanent damage.
+Pneumonia treatment may include a stay in an intensive care unit (ICU).
+A ventilator can speed oxygen to deprived cells and eliminate excess carbon dioxide.

 If you have COPD, doing your best to prevent pneumonia is one way to live better.
-An easy choice is getting an annual pneumonia vaccine.
+On option is getting a pneumonia vaccine.
 This vaccine protects against a bacteria called Streptococcus pneumonia.
-This type of bacteria causes a pneumonia that is most common in the elderly and those with chronic lung disease.
+This type of bacteria causes a pneumonia most often in older adults and those with chronic lung disease.

-A yearly flu vaccine is another easy prevention measure.
-Because illnesses like influenza can quickly lead to pneumonia in patients with COPD, preventing the flu can keep you healthy in more ways than one.
+A yearly flu vaccine is another prevention measure.
+Because illnesses like influenza can quickly lead to pneumonia in people with COPD, preventing the flu can keep you healthy.

-Keep yourself as healthy as possible day to day by washing your hands often, and staying away from sick friends and family members.
-It’s okay to ask visitors to come back another time if you notice any symptoms of illness.
-Always remember that you are your own first line of defense.
+Keep yourself as healthy as possible by washing your hands often, and staying away from sick friends and family members.
+It’s okay to ask visitors to come back another time if you notice they have any symptoms of illness.
+Always remember that you are your own first line of defense against getting sick.